ABAKAR-IBRAHIM/easy-chatgpt/README.md

-The Open Source Easy-ChatGPT app is a ChatGPT-powered platform designed for people located in countries where ChatGPT is not available.
+The Open Source Easy-ChatGPT app is a ChatGPT-powered platform.
 This app provides an intuitive and user-friendly environment for individuals to engage in meaningful conversations with ChatGPT.

 With its easy-to-use interface, users can quickly connect with various ChatGPT APIS from https://rapidapi.com/search/chatgpt.